scottfr/SystemsBook/Contents/Contents.md

 ## Preface ##

+> Fabian says to add a What for before Why...

 * Why write this book.
 People need a more effective approach to learning and understanding the world around them.
 * Who is the target audience.
 Everyone, though the intent is for the first few chapters to be understandable and usable by a 7th grade student.
 By the middle of the book it will be informative for someone that has been involved in systems disciplines for years.
 The fourth section will be quite technical, as will the appendices.
 * How is it arranged.
 We will continually present examples from everyday life and then distill an understanding of those examples by building models.
 And through this activity the reader will develop an awareness of the utility and value of learning trough modeling.
 Specifically a solid introduction to an approach for improved understanding and decision making.
 This way we will repeatedly demonstrate how to improve our thinking to create understanding as a basis for better decision making.